 The College of Science advances mathematics, physical sciences and life sciences and mobilizes curiosity-driven faculty and students who seek to enhance life on the planet through groundbreaking research.

 Clemson scientist Donald Liebenberg has witnessed and researched 26 total solar eclipses in the past 60-plus years.
-Here he travels to Mellen, Wisconsin, in 1954.
+Here he travels to the Canary Islands in October 1959.